FMJansen/fmjansen.com/_projects/Cygnus-Alumni.md

 ## Communicating events

-The alumni association of my high school needed a website to communicate its events.
+The [alumni association of my high school](https://cygnusalumni.nl) needed a website to communicate its events.
 It had a logo (kind of), but no specific visual style yet.
 So, they asked me to design this style and build their website, which we later extended to include news messages.

+<a href="https://cygnusalumni.nl" class="button" target="_blank">Visit cygnusalumni.nl</a>

 ---